-A study by Meardon and Derrick (2014) investigated the effects of step-width manipulation on tibial (shin) strain in runners.
-The runners in the study were given a verbal cue to run with a narrower or wider step-width, both of which were to be 5% more or less than their preferred step-width, the runners that widened their stance had the greatest reductions in medial compression and tissue loads on the lower leg as compared with a crossover, or a narrow step-width running gait.
+The study investigated the effects of step-width manipulation on shin strain in runners and found that when runners were given verbal cues to run with a narrower or wider step-width, both of which were to be 5% more or less than their preferred step-width, the runners that widened their stance had the greatest reductions in medial compression and tissue loads on the lower leg as compared with a crossover, or a narrow step-width running gait.

-A handy tip I learned from Chi Running was that to help widen your run step-width, try to run over top of the line on the side of the road, making sure your feet land on either side, not on or near the line, but rather your running step width should equal the width of your hip.
-Hope this helps!
+A handy tip I learned from Chi Running was that to help widen your run step-width, try to run over top of the line on the side of the road, making sure your feet land on either side, not on or across the line but rather your running step-width should equal the width of your hip.

 Meardon SA and Derrick TR.
 Effect of step width manipulation on tibial stress during running.
 J Biomech, 2014;47, 2738-2744.